• Home

 What is a cookie bar?

 Cookie bars are perfect if you favour a thick, soft cookie.
-They are also quicker and easier to make!
+They are also quicker and easier to make due to not having to form cookie balls.

 I used my favourite Chocolate Chip Cookie recipe to create these delicious Chocolate Orange Cookie Bars.